-Many established athletic apparel brands have adopted RFID in the past decade.
-Over that decade, Nedap has gained extensive experience in athletic apparel retail by teaming up with both brands and multi-label retailers and is excited to share some of the learnings with you.
+Many established sportswear-, shoe-, and athletic apparel brands have adopted RFID in the past decade.
+Over the years, Nedap has gained extensive experience in sports retail by teaming up with both brands and multi-label retailers and is excited to put those learnings into practical solutions.

 Retailers leverage RFID source tagged items to unlock omnichannel

 As technology embedded itself in customer behavior, shoppers can switch between online shops, physical stores, social media channels, and marketplaces.
 As a result, brands and retailers are faced with the challenge of how to make this a seamless shopping experience.

 To fully unlock the omnichannel experiences major sports retail brands have adopted or are currently implementing RFID.
 As a start, they are looking to create full inventory visibility.
 This ensures product availability across all channels, which builds the foundation for omnichannel.
 Well-known leaders in the market in that respect include adidas, Asics, Converse, Nike, Superdry and Under Armour.